 The Sabbatical Officers shall be elected by secret ballot by the Student Members of the Union at an election to be held in accordance with the Bye-Laws.

-One Sabbatical Officer shall be elected to represent all Members of the Union.
+One Sabbatical Officer shall be elected to represent all Members of the Union referred to as the ‘Multi-Campus President’.

-Up to four Sabbatical Officers, including the Multi-Campus Sabbatical Trustee, shall be elected in accordance with Article 25.1 to posts specified in the Bye-Laws and each of these Sabbatical Officers shall also hold office as a Sabbatical Trustee until he or she ceases to be a Sabbatical Officer in accordance with Article 32 or ceases to be a Sabbatical Trustee in accordance with Articles 29 or 30.
+Up to four Sabbatical Officers, including the Multi-Campus Sabbatical Trustee, shall be elected in accordance with Article 25.1 to posts specified in the Bye-Laws and each of these Sabbatical Officers shall also hold office as a Sabbatical Trustee until they cease to be a Sabbatical Officer in accordance with Article 32 or ceases to be a Sabbatical Trustee in accordance with Articles 29 or 30.
 Except where otherwise indicated, references in these Articles to “Sabbatical Trustees” are to individuals acting solely in their capacity as Sabbatical Trustees.
-Other Sabbatical Officers may be elected in accordance with Article 25.1 to such other posts as may be specified in the Bye-Laws from time to time but such Sabbatical Officers will not also hold office as Sabbatical Trustees.
+Other Sabbatical Officers may be elected in accordance with Article 25.1 to such other posts as may be specified in the Bye-Laws from time-to-time but such Sabbatical Officers will not also hold office as Sabbatical Trustees.

 The Sabbatical Officers shall remain in office for a term of one year commencing in accordance with the Bye-Laws.
 The term of office may be shorter or longer on a transitional basis to coincide with an alteration of the year start or end.
 Subject to a transitional change in the year of office, a Sabbatical Officer may be re-elected for a maximum further term of one year by the Student Members of the Union at an election to be held in accordance with the Bye-Laws.
 For the avoidance of doubt, a Sabbatical Officer’s terms of office may be either consecutive or non-consecutive.

 Each Sabbatical Officer must be a Student or a Sabbatical Officer at the time of his or her election.
-In accordance with Article 11, each Sabbatical Officer shall become a Student Member of the Union on commencement of his or her appointment or re-
+In accordance with Article 11, each Sabbatical Officer shall become a Student Member of the Union on commencement of their appointment or re-

 appointment as a Sabbatical Officer.
 Such Student Membership shall cease when the Sabbatical Officer ceases to be a Sabbatical Officer.